MicrosoftDocs/dynamics365smb-docs/financials/marketing-integrate-dynamicscrm.md

 * Items and resource prices
   * Couple customer price groups with Dynamics CRM prices first

+> [!NOTE]
-**Note**: If you are using prices in foreign currencies, make sure that you couple currencies to Dynamics CRM transaction currencies.
+>   If you are using prices in foreign currencies, make sure that you couple currencies to Dynamics CRM transaction currencies.

 Dynamics CRM sales orders depends on additional information like customers, units of measure, currencies, customer price groups, items and/or resources.
 In order for Dynamics CRM sales orders to work seamlessly, you must couple customers, units of measure, currencies, customer price groups, items and/or resources first.